Fluid Flow - Definition, Types, Example, FAQs

 On the basis of Mach number, flows are classified into compressible and incompressible fluid.

-• Incompressible fluid flow have the mach number M < 0.3
+• Incompressible fluid flow has the Mach number M < 0.3

-• Compressible fluid flow have the mach number M between 0.3 to 1
+• Compressible fluid flow has the Mach number M between 0.3 to 1

-where ρ denotes the density of the fluid, A denotes the area of the fluid cross section and V represents the velocity of the fluid flow.
-Thus, the equation infers that the mass flow rate of fluid is proportional to density, area and velocity of the fluid.
+Thus, the equation infers that the mass flow rate of fluid is proportional to density, area, and velocity of a fluid.

 There are many applications of fluid statics in real life, the main application is it is used in the calculation and measurement of pressure of liquid in the field of hydrostatics like finding the pressure of floating and submerged bodies, pressure of water flow in water dams and gates, and water flow pressure in some liquid storage tanks of homes.

-There are huge application in fluid dynamics, let us discuss the few application below:
+There are huge applications in fluid dynamics, Let us discuss the few applications below:

 • It is used to calculate and find the different types of forces and moments in the field of aircraft,